RalfHacker/Kerbeus-BOF/README.md

 - [ ] Implement `asktgt /cert:...`
 - [ ] Refactoring code to reduce BOFs size
 - [ ] Expand the output of the `describe`
-- [ ] Integration with C2 Sliver and Brute Ratel
 * if you need anything, PM me to X or TG :)

 ## Credits